 Barry Manilow and his counterparts defined the true meaning of Rock music and will not be forgotten in a hurry in the music industry.
 Barry graced the big screens in the early 60s and mesmerized everyone with his distinctive and unique style of music.
-He was a man for all in the industry, producing and arranging songs for musicians, films, corporations and himself as well.
-A greater percentage of his songs went platinum and till date, bring calm feelings of nostalgia to its listeners.
-Manilow will always be remembered for songs like; ‘Can’t Smile Without You’, ‘Mandy’ ‘Copacabana’ and many more.
+He was a man for all in the industry, producing and arranging songs for musicians, films, corporations, and himself as well.
+A greater percentage of his songs went platinum and to date, bring calm feelings of nostalgia to its listeners.
+Manilow will always be remembered for songs like; ‘Can’t Smile Without You’, ‘Mandy’ ‘Copacabana’, and many more.
 There is so much to know about the legendary musician apart from his on-screen endeavors.
 In the bid to find out more about the unique talent, several questions have been raised.
 To dwell on these questions would mean to dig deep into the life of the artist.
 Starting with the frequently asked questions:

 He was born Barry Alan Pincus on June 17, 1943, to his parents Edna Manilow and Harold Pincus, in Brooklyn, New York.
 Barry attended Easter District High school in Williamsburg Brooklyn, where he grew up.
 After his high school, he proceeded to City College of New York to further his studies.
 Being raised in a religious home did not deter him from pursuing his dreams.
 He spent a short time at City College and then enrolled at the New York College of music, and did small jobs to cater for his fees.